iamsushank/iamsushank/README.md

 - 🔭 I’m currently student at Masai School

 - 🌱 I’m currently learning React and SpringBoot
+- ✨ Interest in Data Structures and Algorithms & backend and frontend development

 - 👨‍💻 All of my projects are available at **[My Portfolio](https://sushank678.github.io)**
+- 🍂 Speak English, Hindi, Bengali and Khorta
 - 🔗 Contact and know about me 👉 **[LinkedIn](https://www.linkedin.com/in/iamsushank/)**